-Simon says: "Shop!"
-And millions do.
-Simon Property Group is the nation's largest shopping mall and retail center owner, with a portfolio of more than 225 retail properties totaling approximately 189 million sq. ft. of leasable space across more than 35 states and Puerto Rico.
-The self-managed, self-administered real estate investment trust (REIT) owns, develops, and manages regional shopping malls, outlet malls (under the Premium Outlet, Prime Outlet, and The Mills brands), boutique malls, and shopping centers.
+Simon Property Group is the nation's largest shopping mall and retail center owner, with a portfolio of over 200 retail properties totaling approximately 185 million sq. ft. of leasable space across more than 35 states and Puerto Rico.
+The self-managed, self-administered real estate investment trust (REIT) owns, develops, and manages regional shopping malls, outlet malls (under the Premium Outlet and The Mills brands), boutique malls, and shopping centers.
 Its portfolio is concentrated in the US's Southeast, Midwest, and Northeast.
 The REIT also has stakes in outlet centers in Canada, Mexico, Europe and Asia.
 CEO and chairman David E. Simon is the son of Melvin Simon, who founded the firm with his brother, Herbert.

 The real estate investment trust owns, develops, and manages retail real estate properties, which consist primarily of malls, Premium Outlets, The Mills, and community/lifestyle centers.
 Nationwide, it owns or holds an interest in 209 income-producing properties, including malls, Premium Outlets, and The Mills.

-As part of its business, Simon has re-instituted redevelopment and expansion initiatives with renovation and expansion projects underway at more than 25 properties in the US, Asia, and Mexico.
+As part of its business, Simon has re-instituted redevelopment and expansion initiatives with renovation and expansion projects underway at around 30 properties in the US and Europe.

-Internationally, Simon boasts ownership interests in nine Premium Outlets in Japan, three Premium Outlets in South Korea, and one each in Mexico, Canada, and Malaysia.
-Simon holds a 29% equity stake in Paris-based Klépierre SA, a publicly traded real estate company, which either owns or has an interest in shopping centers in 13 European countries.
+Internationally, Simon boasts ownership interests in nine Premium Outlets in Japan, three Premium Outlets in South Korea, two outlets in Canada, and one each in Mexico and Malaysia.
+Simon holds a 20.3% equity stake in Paris-based Klépierre SA, a publicly traded real estate company, which either owns or has an interest in shopping centers in 16 European countries.

 Sales and Marketing